Eierkoek: History

-Eierkoeken have their origins in the Dutch province of Brabant, where they were traditionally made with Christmas and Easter, as well as throughout the rest of the year.
+Eierkoeken have their origins in the Dutch province of Brabant, where they were traditionally made on Christmas and Easter, as well as throughout the rest of the year.
 The cakes are mentioned in historical Amsterdam regulations from 1579, found in the book Handvesten ofte Privilegien ende Octroyen: Mitsgaders Willekeuren, Costuimen, Ordonnantien en Handelingen der stad Amsterdam (Charters or Privileges and Grants: Together with Bylaws, Customs, Ordinances and Proceedings of the city of Amsterdam), which states that people from outside the city were not allowed to sell Eyer-koecken.

 Rembertus Dodonaeus wrote in his Cruydt-boeck (Herb book) from 1608 about the healing properties of eyercoekskens.

 In 1879, a baker advertised in a newspaper that eierkoeken are specially recommended by the medical gentlemen, though it was stated that they were not especially intended for sick people but were recommended as a special treat.

 In Brood- en Gebakvormen en hunne Betekenis in de Folklore (1932) eierkoeken were given special significance related to their supposed healing properties during Easter.

 Eierkoeken experienced increased popularity in the early 2000s when dietitian Sonja Bakker introduced them as a healthy snack option.
 The cakes were promoted as being made without butter or containing little fat, though they do contain a lot of sugar.